kashfay110/stock-market-python/README.md

 ## Final Report and Discussion:
 - This is all present in the PDF file named **'Complete Report.pdf'**.
 This contains the full report, including:
     - Introduction
     - Literature Review
     - Methodology
     - Results
     - Discussion
     - Conclusion.
+- This is where the research questions are answered and the results are manipulated.